egutierrezhu/doa-frft-chirps/Readme.md

 ## 📊 Example Output

-Example results are shown directly in the output cells of the Jupyter notebook `multi_target_simulation.ipynb`, including:
+Example results are shown directly in the output cells of the Jupyter notebooks `single_target_simulation.ipynb` and `multi_target_simulation.ipynb`,  corresponding to the single- and multi-target scenarios, respectively.
+For the latter, the following aspects are addressed:
 ```
 - Signal Modeling
 - Preprocessing